Trucking Accident Attorneys Serving Clients Injured in Rhode Island

 As with cases of serious and catastrophic injury, rigorous investigation and expert testimony are crucial for building a truck accident wrongful death claim.
 Our team handles the complexities of your case so you and your family can have peace of mind as you grieve your lost loved one.

-Contact Our Providence Truck Accident Attorneys Today
+Contact Our Providence Trucking Accident Attorneys Today

 For more than 40 years, Mandell, Boisclair & Mandell, Ltd has been representing clients in complex injury and wrongful death claims involving commercial trucks.
 Our truck accident lawyers have the experience, the track record of success, and the expertise to act in your best interest and recover the compensation you deserve.